Lines We Cross: Plot

 The harsh winter has passed, and the collective communities continue to thrive.
 There have been no signs of the Whisperers, and there are split opinions on what this means.
 Michonne and Daryl fear that they will return, and order others to respect the line that delineates their boundaries from others.

 The collective communities have started training an army against walkers at Oceanside, however, during one exercise, they find a Whisperer walker mask washed ashore, and fears about the Whisperers spread to the communities.
 Scouting parties are sent out to check along the territory boundaries to see if there are any signs of walkers, but none are found.
-Daryl and Carol form another party, and Carol expresses her desire to leave on her own, causing Daryl and her to have an argument.
-Carol, believing the Whisperers to have disappeared, thinks they should not fear crossing their territory, while Daryl believes they should respect Michonne's orders.
+Carol returns from a time at sea.
+She and Daryl spend time together, and he informs her of the Whisperer news.
+Carol plans to return to sea, she asks Daryl to join her and they discuss leaving together on his bike.

 Across the communities, they all witness fireballs fall from the sky into the nearby forest, within the Whisperers boundaries.
 Over radio, the communities agree that if they do not put out the fire, it will spread and threaten their communities, and fire-fighting teams are sent out.
 As they put out the fire, they find the fallen object is an old Soviet satellite.
 After a brief encounter with walkers drawn by the fire, the fire is extinguished, and Michonne orders everyone to leave immediately, but Eugene insists they need to recover the satellite for any technology that might help them.
 Michonne reluctantly agrees.
-During the chaos, Carol wanders off, followed by Daryl, and again she talks about her wanderlust.
-He offers to go with her, but she refuses.
+During the chaos, Carol and Daryl come across a ravine.
+Daryl checks Carol is no longer planning to leave.
 As Daryl goes back to the others, Carol looks down into a nearby ravine and sees Alpha step out of the woods, and their eyes meet.